 Cotton Poplin is frequently used as a thin soft lining material.
 Voile and Lawn are used to line fine dresses.
 Cotton batiste, muslin, percale are other favorites.
 If you want a lining that should wear well, choose a plain or twill weave cotton fabric.
 Cotton plaid is usually preferred inside suits.

 Silk is synonymous with luxury and when you want that extra bit for a once-in-a-life-time dress you may want to use silk against your skin.
-It is breathable and extremely soft.
+It is breathable and very soft.
 Be prepared to part with a lot of money, as silk is very expensive so when added to the cost of fashion fabric used for the outside, the outfit turns out to be very expensive.

 Silk taffeta is a crisp thin fabric and holds its shape inside the garment.
 This is a favourite lining material for lightweight /medium weight fabrics especially for dresses and skirts which need some shape/volume without bulk.

 Polyester or polyester blends

 It is a shiny synthetic fabric that is very easy to care for.
 It is cheap and may look cheap.
 Another disadvantage is that it is not breathable and does not absorb sweat so may make you uncomfortable if you wear it long.